Protecting the past

 Thomann-Hanry® work with conservation practitioners and ancient building experts in the UK, including Historic England, to maintain the highest standards of conservation practice and support the effective restoration of historic buildings by using a dry and non-abrasive building cleaning method.
 This system was originally developed specifically to solve the problem of surface damage caused by conventional cleaning methods.
 Known as façade gommage®, the process disperses a fine powder across building surfaces under a low-pressure airflow.

-Rather than blasting surfaces with sand, water or other chemicals, layers of dirt are gently erased with a soft rubbing action, thereby protecting the natural fabric, look and feel of historic buildings facades.
+Rather than blasting surfaces with sand, water or other chemicals, layers of dirt are gently erased with a soft rubbing action, thereby protecting the natural fabric, look and feel of the historic buildings facades.
 With façade gommage®, the combined surface form and finish of masonry is respected at all times.

 Carried out from a cabin on an agile lorry-mounted hydraulic boom, the process does not require any scaffolding.
 Moreover, as it does not require gallons of water or any chemicals, façade gommage® holds certified environmentally-friendly credentials and standards.
-It is a bespoke and completely sustainable system, as much as halving the time taken by traditional cleaning methods and causing no disruption to building occupants or passers-by – with no loss of trade for commercial properties.
+It is a bespoke and completely sustainable system, as much as halving the time taken by traditional cleaning methods and causing no disruption to building occupants or pedestrians – with no loss of trade for commercial properties.

 What is considered an historic building?